 One floor living is getting a lot of love in recent years with both younger and older buyers.

-At Forbes we’ve been selling and renting all types of properties since 2009 and there’s not much we don’t know about the different styles including bungalows – especially as we’ve been researching them for the benefits of this article.
+At Forbes we’ve been selling and renting all types of properties since 2009 and there’s not much we don’t know about the different styles of homes including bungalows – especially as we’ve been researching them for the benefits of this article.

 Their name comes from the Hindi word “Bangla”, meaning “belonging to Bengal”.